 Yealink phones can be configured quickly and easily from the ‘Provisioning’ modules of these IP-PBX systems.
 They also have additional features that allow us to tailor local features to make life easier for users.
 Deployment is faster – and it’s easier to make changes to all the phones from a single template.

-Yealink also provides a DECT cordless range of phones that are useful in workshops or factories, where phone extensions need to be mobile.
+Yealink also provides a DECT cordless range of phones that are useful in homes, workshops or factories, where phone extensions need to be mobile.

 6) What are the most common problems with VoIP?